vita-rust/cargo-vita/README.md

   help      Print this message or the help of the given subcommand(s)

 Options:
-  -v, --verbose...
+  -q, --quiet       By default, verbose level is 1.
+Setting quiet flag will reduce it by one -v, --verbose...
 Print the exact commands `cargo-vita` is running.
 Passing this flag multiple times will enable verbose mode for the rust compiler
   -h, --help        Print help (see more with '--help') -V, --version     Print version